Linear quantum systems: poles, zeros, invertibility and sensitivity: Concluding remarks and discussions

 \section{Concluding remarks and discussions}

 In this paper, we investigated the zeros and poles of linear quantum systems.
-We proved that a linear quantum system is necessarily non-minimum phase if it is Hurwitz stable.
-We derived necessary and sufficient conditions for the strong left invertibility of linear quantum systems based on their invariant zeros and also constructed stable input observers.
+We proved that $s_0$ is a zero of a linear quantum system if and only if $-s_0$ is a pole, which means that a linear quantum system is necessarily non-minimum phase if it is Hurwitz stable.
+As two applications of such pole-zero duality, we derived necessary and sufficient conditions for the strong left invertibility of linear quantum systems based on their invariant zeros and also constructed stable input observers.
 Moreover, we examined fundamental trade-offs between input-output squeezing and sensitivity for linear coherent feedback networks.
-We acknowledge that the research carried out so far in this paper is still preliminary.
-The following discussions point toward two possible future research directions.
+The following discussions point toward three possible future research directions.